International Business Economics MScStudy level: Postgraduate

 We have a range of facilities4 available to support you in putting the theories you are taught, into practice such as:

-The Sigma Centre is housed in our Lanchester Library and offers maths and statistics support through drop-in sessions and bookable appointments.
+The sigma Centre is housed in our Lanchester Library, and offers maths and statistics support through drop-in sessions and bookable appointments, the ideal place to help you navigate any issues you might have while studying an accounting and finance degree.

 Careers and opportunities